-On top of getting support from cross-functional stakeholders, SDRs and AEs can also benefit from a sales chatbot that can communicate between your business communications platform and the rest of your apps.
+On top of getting support from cross-functional stakeholders, SDRs and AEs can also benefit from sales chatbots.

-We’ll walk you through 5 use cases that span the sales cycle—from managing inbound leads to gathering customer referrals.
+We’ll walk you through 7 use cases that span the sales cycle—from managing inbound leads to gathering customer referrals—to highlight how they can help.
 We’ll then share the benefits that come with implementing these use cases.
 That way, you’ll not only understand how to leverage a sales chatbot, but also see why doing so is well worth the effort.

 1. Share leads based on intent data

 Intent data tells you how a lead is behaving, both on your site and on 3rd-party sites like G2.

 These insights help you better understand a lead’s level of interest in your product or service, as well as how they’re evaluating (or re-evaluating) your organization.
 For example, your buyer intent data can show that a lead viewed your page on G2 as well as a specific competitor’s.
 This reveals who they’re evaluating you against, which can inform how your reps approach that lead.